OpenDataServices/farm-level-data-standard/docs/identification.md

 * the legal registration number (and what kind)
 * the Address
 * etc. (*see also the section below on alternative ways of identification for more suggestions*)

+**The GeoID also provides a means to verify an identities of objects in the field.**

 **Datastructure**
 The supporting data structure is visualised in the table below.
 All required data attributes are indicated in bold.